-Under Description you can assign a name for your Website Push ID.
-For the Identifieryou can use, for example, your domain with the Signalize suffix: web.de.mydomain.signalize.
-Then click on Continue…
+Under Description you can choose a name for your website Push ID.
+For example, for the Identifier, use your domain with the Signalize suffix: web.de.mydomain.signalize.
+Click on Continue…

 Select the Website Push ID you just created in the menu item Certificates, Identifiers & Profiles and then click Create Certificate.